© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of medieval monastery, moated manor house, fishponds and post-medieval garden is a scheduled monument protected by Historic England under reference 1008317.
 View the official record →

-This ancient monument in Lincolnshire comprises the remains of a medieval monastery together with a moated manor house, fishponds, and post-medieval garden features.
+This monument comprises the surviving remains of a medieval monastery together with a moated manor house, fishponds, and post-medieval garden features located in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008317.

 Remains of medieval monastery, moated manor house, fishponds and post-medieval garden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008317.